-On Chrome, head to Settings > Site (or Content) Settings > Pop-ups and redirects to block these.
+On Chrome, head to Settings > Site (or Content) Settings > Block Pop-ups to block these.

 On Safari, head to iOS Settings > Safari and toggle on Block Pop-ups and also toggle on Fraudulent Website Warning.

 Unfortunately, there’s also a chance that pop-up you saw is part of a trend for ‘malvertising’ – where malware makes it into ad networks and are distributed among the network’s myriad sites.

 Even reputable sites can be hijacked without site admins realizing.
 Hijacked sites may also redirect you to webpages you never clicked on.
 These pop-ups and misdirects can continue to plague your browsing experience even after you restart your browser.